Press Kit

 Self-contained plants that operate independently from electrical grid infrastructure make our technology quickly and broadly scalable worldwide.
 We are currently building DAWN, the world’s first industrial facility for the production of carbon-neutral solar fuel in Jülich, Germany.
 The commissioning of DAWN is scheduled for the end of 2023.
 We plan to commission the first commercial production facility in Spain by 2025.

-By 2030, we are targeting a production cost below EUR 1 per liter and a commercial production capacity of 875 million liters of fuel per year.
+By 2033, we are targeting a production cost below EUR 1 per liter and a commercial production capacity of 1 million tons of fuel per year.
 This volume corresponds to about half of Switzerland’s jet fuel demand.
-We plan to ramp up production capacity to produce 50 billion liters of solar fuel annually by 2040, enough to cover about half of European jet fuel demand.
+We plan to ramp up production capacity to produce 40 million tons of solar fuel annually by 2040, enough to cover about half of European jet fuel demand.

 We believe in a globalized world, where people enjoy the freedom to travel sustainably and cultivate personal and professional relationships.
 As liquid fuels continue to be needed for travel, transportation, and freight, we need to shift to sustainable, cleaner alternatives.
 Our solar fuels contribute to improved global energy security and independence from fossil fuel sources.
 They close the carbon cycle and drive a world connected by clean, sustainable transportation.